Wellesley College: Administration

-The current president of Wellesley College is Paula Johnson.
-With a remarkable track record of accomplishments—she founded the Connors Center for Women's Health and Gender Biology at Brigham and Women's Hospital—she has led in the field of women's health, taking an interdisciplinary approach to biology by integrating insights from sociology, economics, and many other fields.
-Paula Johnson was the Grace A. Young Family Professor of Medicine in the Field of Women's Health at Harvard Medical School, as well as professor of epidemiology at the Harvard T.H.
+The president of Wellesley College is Paula Johnson.
+She previously founded the Connors Center for Women's Health and Gender Biology at Brigham and Women's Hospital, and was the Grace A. Young Family Professor of Medicine in the Field of Women's Health at Harvard Medical School, as well as professor of epidemiology at the Harvard T.H.
 Chan School of Public Health.
 Johnson succeeded H. Kim Bottomly to become Wellesley's 14th President in July 2016.

 Wellesley's fund-raising campaign in 2005 set a record for liberal arts colleges with a total of $472.3 million, 18.1% more than the goal of $400 million.
 According to data compiled by The Chronicle of Higher Education, Wellesley's campaign total is the largest of any liberal arts college.
 In late 2015, the college launched another campaign, with a goal of $500 million.
-Many notable alumnae including Madeleine Albright, Hillary Clinton, Diane Sawyer, Susan Wagner, and Cokie Roberts collaborated on the campaign video and launch festivities.
+Many alumnae including Madeleine Albright, Hillary Clinton, Diane Sawyer, Susan Wagner, and Cokie Roberts collaborated on the campaign video and launch festivities.
 As of Fall 2017, over $446 million has been raised.

 Wellesley Centers for Women

 The Wellesley Centers for Women (WCW) is one of the largest gender-focused social science research-and-action organizations in the United States.
 Located on and nearby the Wellesley College campus, WCW was established when the Center for Research on Women (founded 1974) and the Stone Center for Development Services and Studies at Wellesley College (founded 1981) merged into a single organization in 1995.
 It is home to several prominent American feminist scholars, including Jean Kilbourne and Peggy McIntosh.
-The current executive director of the Wellesley Centers for Women is Layli Maparyan.
+The executive director of the Wellesley Centers for Women is Layli Maparyan.
 Since 1974, the Wellesley Centers for Women has produced over 200 scholarly articles and over 100 books.

-The Wellesley Centers for Women has five key areas of research — education, economic security, mental health, youth and adolescent development, and gender-based violence.
+The Wellesley Centers for Women has five key areas of research: education, economic security, mental health, youth and adolescent development, and gender-based violence.
 WCW is also home to long-standing and highly successful action programs that engage in curriculum development and training, professional development, evaluation, field building, and theory building.
 Those programs include the National SEED Project, the National Institute on Out-of-School Time, Open Circle, the Jean Baker Miller Training Institute, and Women's Review of Books.